alphagov/registers-tech-docs/source/documentation/using_the_api/register_components.md

 Each entry is connected to an item by a given item hash.
 Entries reference items in the `item-hash` field using the hash derived from the corresponding item's content.

-Each key is a unique UTF-8 string which identifies something in a register.
-The `key` field holding this data always has the same name as the register.
-For example, every entry in the `local-authority-eng` register has a field called `local-authority-eng`.
+Each key (in the `key` field) is a unique UTF-8 string which identifies something in a register.

 Entries also contain the field `index-entry-number`, which is a unique number that defines an entry's position within the ordered list of an index.